 Sjögren’s syndrome is often diagnosed by the demonstration of decreased tear or saliva production and the presence of elevated levels of total and specific antibodies in the serum of patients with characteristic symptoms and signs.
 These antinuclear antibodies (ANA) are directed against parts of the nucleus of the cell called SSA and SSB antigens and can be found in the majority of patients with Sjögren’s syndrome.
 Patients with SSA antibodies may pass it on to their unborn babies via the placenta and special tests and precautions are necessary to manage the pregnancy to diagnose and treat this rare complication.

 There is currently no cure for Sjögren’s syndrome and treatment is aimed at symptomatic relief.
 A variety of artificial tear preparations can be used to treat dry eyes.
 There are some oral lubricants for treating symptoms of a dry mouth, but none are entirely satisfactory.
 Chewing sugarless gum is helpful for some people.
 Good dental hygiene and frequent visits to the dentist are essential.
-Some patients take a prescription medicine called pilocarpine which can stimulate glands to make more tears and saliva.
+Some patients take prescription medicine which can stimulate glands to make more tears and saliva.

 Garvan's research into Sjogren’s syndrome